juliustheodor/long-term-volatility-news/README.md

 ## Data sets needed

 While the high-frequency return data (purchased from TickData) and the announcements data (purchased from Bloomberg Forecasts) used in our paper are proprietary and redistribution is not permitted, we cannot include the data in this repository.
+All data must be placed in the folder "raw data" using the correct file names.
+Please make sure to use the corresponding vintages, when available.

 The different datasets needed can be found here:
 * Bloomberg Forecasts: Bloomberg Terminal